aaronpk/webmention.io/README.md

 This project is an implementation of the [Webmention](http://indiewebcamp.com/webmention) and [Pingback](http://indiewebcamp.com/pingback) protocols.
 It allows the receiving service to be run separately from the blogging software or website environment, making it easier to manage and integrate with other services.

-Say you have a statically-generated website using Jekyll or something similar, you can simply add the appropriate `<link>` tags to this service, and now you have WebMention and Pingback enabled on your static site!
+Say you have a statically-generated website using Jekyll or something similar, you can simply add the appropriate `<link>` tags to this service, and now you have Webmention and Pingback enabled on your static site!

     <link rel="pingback" href="http://webmention.io/username/xmlrpc" />
     <link rel="http://webmention.org/" href="http://webmention.io/username/webmention" />